m-henke/phone_lookup/readme.md

 - Web Interface: User-friendly web interface for displaying contact information and managing notes.
 - Automatic Database Updates: The database will automatically update itself with new contact information from Virtuous CRM.
 - Logging: Uses Winston package to handle logging to terminal and to log file.
+- Send notification to microsoft teams when an error occurrs (Advancement -> App Status)

 **Key Files and Directories**
 - src/data/create_database.py: Script to create and populate the local SQLite database with contact information and note types.